VicoMaster/Vicomponents/00_ComponentBase/README.md

 ## Simple Implementation - ENGLISH
-> **Nota:** With this base template, you will be able to create a web component more quickly without worrying about how to implement the API.
+> **Tip:** With this base template, you will be able to create a web component more quickly without worrying about how to implement the API.
 Try creating your component using the methods described below.

 To implement the base component, simply create the element in the HTML and call the script of the class.